ovh/cds/docs/content/workflows/files/pipeline-syntax.md

 ## Stages

 This file describes three jobs (`Build UI`, `Test UI` and `Package UI`) in two stages `Compile` and `Package`.
-The two first jobs will be run in parallel in the first Stage.
+The two first jobs will be run in parallel in the first stage.
 When the first Stage will be successful, the second stage containing the last job will be run.

 A pipeline will always begin with
 ```yaml